mr-tsang-kungfu/kungfu-notes/white.md

   Right arm hit from under to opponent elbow joints both at the same time (shock the elbow).
   Attacker is shocked and would loosen the grip
 5. Right hand to ear and inward block to knock out opponent hands (make sure to turn waist while blocking).
   Block is to clear the hands, so go to the side first.
-(Do we push down?)
+As you clear the arms, bring your right fist to your left hip.
+This pulls the attacker down and to the right, exposing the throat.
   And left hand release
 7. Right hand chop to throat.
   Turn back a bit so not over extending your shoulder when chopping